-The MSK Physiotherapy service is a free service for adults and children over the age of 10 with musculoskeletal conditions.
+The health board musculoskeletal service is a free service for adults and children over the age of 10 with musculoskeletal conditions.

 The service provides assessment, diagnosis and treatment to help reduce pain and improve function for issues such as sprains and strains, joint or muscular pains.